Hikuroshi/wa-auto-response-js/README.md

 ```
 ## Environment Variables

-To run this project, you will need to add the following environment variables to your `.env` file
+To run this project, you will need to add the following environment variables to your `.env` file.\
 Add environment variables `.env` file to root directory for `NO_HP`.

 `NO_HP` is so that the bot is only active when the chat comes from that number.